10 Consumer Discretionary Stocks Whale Activity In Today's Session - Amazon.com (NASDAQ:AMZN), Alibaba Gr Hldgs (NYSE:BABA)

 These itemized elaborations have been created using the accompanying table.

-• Regarding AMZN (NASDAQ:AMZN), we observe a call option sweep with bullish sentiment.
-It expires in 1 day(s) on December 19, 2025.
-Parties traded 254 contract(s) at a $225.00 strike.
-This particular call needed to be split into 27 different trades to become filled.
-The total cost received by the writing party (or parties) was $56.7K, with a price of $224.0 per contract.
-There were 23136 open contracts at this strike prior to today, and today 11714 contract(s) were bought and sold.
+• Regarding PDD (NASDAQ:PDD), we observe a call option sweep with bullish sentiment.
+It expires in 176 day(s) on June 18, 2026.
+Parties traded 465 contract(s) at a $155.00 strike.
+This particular call needed to be split into 36 different trades to become filled.
+The total cost received by the writing party (or parties) was $86.0K, with a price of $185.0 per contract.
+There were 1794 open contracts at this strike prior to today, and today 465 contract(s) were bought and sold.

-• For CPNG (NYSE:CPNG), we notice a call option sweep that happens to be bullish, expiring in 764 day(s) on January 21, 2028.
-This event was a transfer of 1359 contract(s) at a $28.00 strike.
-This particular call needed to be split into 43 different trades to become filled.
-The total cost received by the writing party (or parties) was $570.7K, with a price of $420.0 per contract.
-There were 2663 open contracts at this strike prior to today, and today 3648 contract(s) were bought and sold.
+• For SG (NYSE:SG), we notice a call option sweep that happens to be bullish, expiring in 387 day(s) on January 15, 2027.
+This event was a transfer of 200 contract(s) at a $10.00 strike.
+This particular call needed to be split into 6 different trades to become filled.
+The total cost received by the writing party (or parties) was $34.0K, with a price of $170.0 per contract.
+There were 8085 open contracts at this strike prior to today, and today 227 contract(s) were bought and sold.

-• Regarding QS (NYSE:QS), we observe a put option trade with bearish sentiment.
-It expires in 393 day(s) on January 15, 2027.
-Parties traded 374 contract(s) at a $10.00 strike.
-The total cost received by the writing party (or parties) was $112.2K, with a price of $300.0 per contract.
-There were 10193 open contracts at this strike prior to today, and today 396 contract(s) were bought and sold.
+• Regarding CROX (NASDAQ:CROX), we observe a call option trade with bearish sentiment.
+It expires in 23 day(s) on January 16, 2026.
+Parties traded 100 contract(s) at a $90.00 strike.
+The total cost received by the writing party (or parties) was $40.4K, with a price of $404.0 per contract.
+There were 1251 open contracts at this strike prior to today, and today 105 contract(s) were bought and sold.

 Options Alert Terminology